Good & Climate Friendly Food

 - What is going well or bad in Europe?

 - What do food additives do to our gut microbiome?

 - What is allowed, what is not – organic & conventional?

 - Are organic products healthier?
-What say scientists?
+What are sientists saying?

 - Eating climate-friendly